Last Updated: 14 April, 2025

 When using one of the aforementioned mobile betting apps, bettors should be aware of the tax rate on their winnings on those apps.
 The tax rate a bettor is subject to depends on their income, as all gambling winnings in VA are considered taxable income.
 The lowest rate an individual may be subject to is 2%, while the highest tax rate in the state is 5.75%.

-Over the past few years, lawmakers have attempted to pass bills that would allow bettors to wager on in-state colleges, but these attempts were unsuccessful.
-Regardless of the success of these bills, the state will continue to add to its betting legislation, which could result in a conversation around iGaming, which remains illegal in VA.
+Over the past few years, lawmakers have attempted to pass bills that would allow bettors to wager on in-state colleges, but these attempts have been unsuccessful.
+Regardless of the success of these bills, the state will continue to add to its betting legislation, which could result in a conversation about iGaming, which remains illegal in VA.

 Are online casinos legal in Virginia? | No |